 BNP Paribas Algeria Capital Optimization

-This summary covers equity investments by BNP Paribas S.A.
-(BNPP or the Group), in its subsidiary in Algeria, BNP Paribas El Djazaïr (BNPPED or the Subsidiary).
-The investor has applied for a MIGA guarantee of up to USD241.0 million for capital optimization cover for a period of up to 3 years (the Project).
+On June 30, 2023, MIGA issued a guarantee to BNP Paribas S.A.
+(BNPP or the Group) covering its equity investment into its subsidiary in Algeria, BNP Paribas El Djazaïr (BNPPED or the Subsidiary).
+MIGA is providing capital optimization cover of up to USD192.85 million for a period of up to 3 years (the Project).